MWschutte/scalar-jepsen/doc/blog.md

 Cassandra is a popular open-source database used by large enterprises such as Netflix, Apple, and eBay.
 While it may be assumed that the documentation regarding Cassandra's consistency guarantees is comprehensive and thoroughly tested, our research shows that this is not always the case.
 Therefore, we conducted an in-depth assessment of Cassandra's consistency guarantees to validate them.

 Regarding the CAP theorem, Cassandra is an AP system, which means it prioritizes availability and partition tolerance over consistency.
+Cassandra is therefore only guaranteeing eventual consistency.
 However, Cassandra allows developers to tune consistency levels to match the needs of their applications.
-Additionally, the documentation claims that strong consistency can be achieved when R + W > RF, where R = Consistency level for read operations, W = Consistency level for write operations, and RF = Replication factor.
-Strong consistency ensures that every read operation returns the most recent write.
-However, it is unclear from Cassandra's documentation whether strong consistency is guaranteed during failures, such as node failures or network partitions.
-Therefore, our first test will focus on testing strong consistency guarantees during failure scenarios.
+Additionally, the documentation claims that "strong consistency" can be achieved when R + W > RF, where R = Consistency level for read operations, W = Consistency level for write operations, and RF = Replication factor.
+"Strong consistency" defined by Cassandra ensures that every read operation returns the most recent write value, and is in other words not the same as linearizability.
+However, it is unclear from Cassandra's documentation whether "strong consistency" (every read operation returns the most recent write) is guaranteed during failures, such as node failures or network partitions.
+Therefore, our first test will focus on testing "strong consistency" guarantees during failure scenarios.

 If linearizable consistency is required, Cassandra offers Lightweight Transactions (LWTs) that guarantee linearizability on single partitions.
-However, when using LWTs, the documentation specifies that you must use the consistency level serial.
-Unfortunately, the documentation does not provide a clear explanation as to why serial consistency level is necessary.
-Hence, our second test aims to determine what happens when different consistency levels are used while performing lightweight transactions.
+However, when using LWTs, the documentation specifies that you must use the read consistency level serial.
+Unfortunately, the documentation does not provide a clear explanation as to why the serial read consistency level is necessary.
+Hence, our second test aims to determine what happens when other read consistency levels are used while performing lightweight transactions.

-Finally, one of the most challenging consistency tests to achieve is a bank transaction where no money can be lost during the transaction.
-Therefore, our third test focuses on whether Cassandra's consistency guarantees are sufficient to perform bank transactions.
+Finally, one of the most challenging consistency and isolation tests to achieve is a bank transaction where no money can be lost during the transaction.
+Therefore, our third test focuses on whether Cassandra's transactional guarantees are sufficient to perform bank transactions.

 # Test setup